DanielGibson/DanielGibson.github.io/content/post/create-portable-Linux-binaries.md

 so first and foremost it's functions.[^fn:symexp] It could also be global variables, but I think for this explanation it's easiest to just think about functions.

-There's basically two ways to use a library (and its exported functions):
+There are basically two ways to use a library (and its exported functions):

 1. Link against the library (like `gcc -o YourApp yourapp.c -lyourlib`).
    This is called **dynamic _linking_**.
 When executing YourApp the "runtime linker"